getconvey/aws-maven/README.md

 ## Creating a new release

-To release this POM to the Maven Central Profile you'll need to activate the `sonatype` profile and deploy the POM as you would otherwise normally do.
+To release this POM to the Maven Central repository you'll need to activate the `sonatype` profile and deploy the POM as you would otherwise normally do.